Medium Beast, Unaligned

 How to run Giant Venomous Snake

-Use the snake for a single specific job and then put it away.
-The 40-foot swim speed makes it a quiet courier across rivers, and Blindsight 10 ft. lets it function in pitch black if the party needs something retrieved from a flooded cellar.
-In a fight, the snake is a glass-cannon ambusher with 11 HP.
-Hold it back from the front line, send it up a wall to drop on a flanking enemy, then pull it out before someone hits it back.
-The Dex 18 means it goes early; spend that initiative on positioning, not on melee.
+Use it for a single job and withdraw.
+The 40-foot swim makes it a courier across flooded terrain.
+Blindsight 10 feet lets it navigate pitch-black caves or flooded cellars.
+In combat, the snake is a glass cannon.
+11 HP means one hit kills it.
+Send it up a wall to drop on a flanking enemy, strike once, then pull it away before the counterattack lands.
+Dex 18 means it has first-round initiative.
+Spend that on positioning, not on melee.

-Let the snake survive the session.
-Players name things with eleven hit points, and the table will care more about the next swamp encounter for it.
+Let the snake live through the session.
+A table that names a creature with 11 HP cares more about the next swamp encounter for it.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.